-- 1) Double-click the chart.
-It should now have a gray border.
-The main toolbar has now changed to show tools specifically for charts.
-(If the main toolbar is not showing, select View > Toolbars > Main Toolbar.) - 2) Click the Chart Type icon or select Format > Chart Type.
-The Chart Type dialog appears.
-See Figure 118.
+- Double-click the sample chart.
+The window changes; the side panes are gone and the main toolbar shows tools specific for charts.
+The chart itself now has a gray border.
+(If the main toolbar is not showing, select View > Toolbars > Main Toolbar.) - 2) Click the Chart Type icon or select Format > Chart Type, or right-click on the chart and choose Chart Type.
+The Chart Type dialog box appears.
+See Figure 121.

-Figure 118: Chart Type dialog showing 2-dimensional charts
+Figure 121: Chart Type dialog box showing two-dimensional charts